-At a distance 42 km from Pudukkottai, 36 km from Trichy, 39 km from Thanjavur & 363 from Chennai, The Malayadipatti Rock-Cut temples are situated on granite hillocks, south of the Malayadipatti village, also known as Thiru Valattur Malai.
+At a distance of 36 km from Trichy, 39 km from Thanjavur & 42 km from Pudukkottai, the Malayadipatti Rock-Cut temples are situated on granite hillocks, south of the Malayadipatti village, also known as Thiru Valattur Malai.
 It is one of the famous places of heritage in Tamilnadu, and among the best places to visit as part of Trichy tour.

-Among the most prominent Trichy tourist places, this temple consists of rock-cut mandapa.
-The sanctum is built on eastern end in cubical form cut inside the mandapa.
-In later period, a compound wall enclosing the cave and the front mandapa were built.
+Among the most prominent Trichy tourist places, this temple consists of a rock-cut mandapa.
+The sanctum is built on the eastern end in a cubical form cut inside the mandapa.
+In the later period, a compound wall enclosing the cave and the front mandapa were built.
 The pillared mandapa has statues of Ganesha and Muruganalong with Nandi.
 The entrance gateway is guarded by figures of dwarapalakas.
 There is also a Shiva Lingam that is cut from the main rock face.
 There is a Saptamatrika panel placed between sculptures of Veerabhadra and Ganesha.

-The Vishnu temple is popularly known as Olipathivishnu Vishnugraham, located closer to the western end of hillock.
-The rock-cut Vishnu temple includes numerous sculptures, painted stucco and painting on walls and ceiling.
+The Vishnu temple is popularly known as Olipathivishnu Vishnugraham, located closer to the western end of the hillock.
+The rock-cut Vishnu temple includes numerous sculptures, painted stucco, and painting on walls and ceiling.
 The 15 ft Moolavar is a beautifully carved image of Lord Anantha Padmanabha in a reclining posture.
-The rock-cut temple contains a mukha-mandapa, ardha-mandapa and the sanctum.
-Almost the entire inner surface is adorned with paintings, sculptures and stucco work.
+The rock-cut temple contains a mukha-mandapa, Ardha-mandapa, and the sanctum.
+Almost the entire inner surface is adorned with paintings, sculptures, and stucco work.

-There is sculpture of Lord Vishnu and Lakshmi.
-There are figures of Shiva, Narasimha, Brahma and other gods and deities.
+There is a sculpture of Lord Vishnu and Lakshmi.
+There are figures of Shiva, Narasimha, Brahma, and other gods and deities.
 This entire sculpture is painted and covered with stucco.
-These artworks appear to be made during 16th - 17th century AD.
-On the western wall of mukha-mandapa Vishnu is shown in seated position together with his consort.
+These artworks appear to be made during the 16th - 17th century AD.
+On the western wall of mukha-mandapa, Vishnu is shown in a seated position together with his consort.